iterative/dvc.org/public/static/docs/command-reference/checkout.md

 `dvc install` installs Git hooks to automate common operations, including running `dvc checkout` when needed.

+> Note that the hooks only have an effect in repository versions (branches,
+> etc.) where DVC is active.

 (Having followed the previous example) we can then checkout the master branch
 again: